shini4i/argo-watcher/docs/operations/observability.md

             slow transfer of that tree (history depth is not a factor — clone and fetch are shallow).
 Check gitops_lock_wait_duration_seconds for the same app to see whether it is queued behind other write-backs to the same repository.

+      - alert: ArgoWatcherWritebackSkipped
+        expr: increase(gitops_writeback_skipped_unvalidated[1h]) > 0
+        for: 5m
+        labels:
+          severity: warning
+        annotations:
+          summary: "{{ $labels.app }} deploys without git write-back"
+          description: |
+            The application is annotated for write-back but its deployments arrive without a valid credential, so the image tag is never committed.
+Those deployments then fail blaming the image or the timeout (or, under fire-and-forget, report success), which is why this counter is the signal.
+Check that the pipeline sets ARGO_WATCHER_DEPLOY_TOKEN or BEARER_TOKEN, and that nothing between the client and argo-watcher redirects to a different host — a credential is not carried across a host change.
 ```

 ## Example dashboard